 - Year on year variation is also quite large

-- Satellite measurement of ice extent is relatively new and we haven’t been measuring change long enough to show the behaviour of even one cycle. i.e. Atlantic mult-decadal Oscillation (AMDO) cycle has 30 years of warming and 30 years of cooling.
+- Satellite measurement of ice extent is relatively new and we haven’t been measuring change long enough to show the behaviour of even one complete cycle. i.e. Atlantic multi-decadal Oscillation (AMO) cycle has approximately 30 years of warming followed by 30 years of cooling.
 It is entirely possible that we have only observed the 30 years of warming during the satellite era.
 And it is highly likely that if we watch it for another 30 years, we will see a recovery like we saw before.

 - While Arctic ice extent was declining during this period, Antarctic ice has been growing, which is kind of surprising for a warming earth.
 I would like to explore more into the possibility of oscillations between the northern and the southern hemispheres.